cs100/template-lab-02-git-flow/README.md

 Source: [GitHub Guides](https://guides.github.com/introduction/flow/)

-The goal of this lab is to get you more comfortable using Git and GitHub when working on a team.
+Since you now know the basics of how to use Git to track your code locally we will discuss how to use it in conjunction with GitHub to develop collaboratively.
 You and your partner will work on extending the Bash Unit Testing lab by adding a count function, along with unit tests for it.
-By the end of this lab, you should be familiar with
+By the end of this section of the lab, you should be familiar with

 * how to create issues to manage tasks
 * how to use branches to reduce conflicts